-- Technology (e.g., artificial intelligence; robotics; medical, assistive, and information-technology)
+- Technology (e.g., telehealth; artificial intelligence; robotics; medical, assistive, and information technology)

-The NAM does not seek to fund the following: existing programs (or slight variations thereof), approaches that are primarily public awareness or educational campaigns, or products that are already commercially available.
+The NAM does not seek to fund existing programs (or slight variations thereof), approaches that are primarily public awareness, educational, or advocacy campaigns, nor products that are already commercially available.

 The NAM Catalyst Awards are open to any person or team of any discipline or background.
 Individuals do not need to be affiliated with an organization to submit an application.

-There must be one principal investigator (PI) named on each application (applicants may also name up to three co-PIs).
-A particular individual may only be listed as PI on one Catalyst Award application per round of the NAM Catalyst Award competition.
-However, a PI can be named on another application as a co-PI within the same round.
+There must be one principal investigator (PI) named on each application (applicants may also name up to three co-Investigators).
+A particular individual may only be listed as PI on one Catalyst Award application per annual cycle of the NAM Catalyst Award competition.
+However, a PI can be named on another application as a co-Investigator within the same cycle.

 There is no limit on the number of applications a particular organization may submit.

 Need Some Inspiration?
 Check Out These Previous Catalyst Awardees:

 Dean Sherzai’s Catalyst Award-winning project took an innovative, community-based approach to healthcare that combined the wisdom, knowledge, and trust of community leaders with the latest preventative brain-health technology.
 By partnering with Black faith leaders, Dean was able to meaningfully engage with communities and increase preventative measures against diseases of the mind.
 Learn more about Community Brain Health in African American Faith-Based Organizations.